rizalmf/terraform-provider-idcloudhost/README.md

   billing_account_id = 000000

   # (optional). if unset will use your user default location
+  # this field overwrite "default_location"
-  # you can not change location
+  # you can not change location on update
   location = "jkt01" # jkt01(SouthJKT-a), jkt02(NorthJKT-a), jkt03(WestJKT-a), sgp01(Singapore)

   lifecycle {